Help Links ?

 9:00am 12:00 p.m.
 PT | Topic Call Information Sessions (Hybrid)

-In collaboration with the DHS Cybersecurity and Infrastructure Security Agency (CISA), SVIP will host a hybrid industry day on Thursday, October 17, 2024, in Menlo Park, CA. This event will provide detailed information about the technical requirements, submission process, and resources available to startups interested in applying to the Software ADG Generation Topic Call.
-Organizations interested in learning about DHS use cases, networking and potentially partnering with startups, and meeting with DHS representatives are welcome to attend.
+In collaboration with the DHS Cybersecurity and Infrastructure Security Agency (CISA), SVIP hosted an industry day on Thursday, October 17, 2024, in Menlo Park, CA to provide detailed information about the technical requirements, submission process, and resources available to startups interested in applying to the Software ADG Generation Topic Call.

-The SVIP Software ADG Generation Industry Day agenda includes a panel discussion with experts who have worked on different parts of the software identification puzzle over the past decade, as well as detailed information about the topic call’s use cases and technical requirements, program eligibility, application resources and timelines, and audience Q&A sessions.
-In-person participants will have an opportunity to schedule a 10-minute semi-private meeting with DHS representatives between 1:30 3:00 p.m.
-PT *.
+The SVIP Software ADG Generation Industry Day agenda included a panel discussion with experts who have worked on different parts of the software identification puzzle over the past decade, as well as detailed information about the topic call’s use cases and technical requirements, program eligibility, application resources and timelines.

 Program Agenda, Thursday, October 17, 2024